 What are the different types of FHA loans in Illinois?

-A fixed rate loan keeps the same interest rate for the entirety of the payback period, which is usually either 15 or 30 years.
+- A fixed-rate FHA loan in Illinois is an option that’s recommended for buyers who want a home but who haven’t been able to save up money for the purchase, often young first-time buyers who have just graduated college or who are recently married.
+A fixed-rate loan keeps the same interest rate for the entirety of the payback period, which is usually either 15 or 30 years.
 If your payment changes at all, it will only be slight adjustments arising from deviations in insurance or property taxes.

 Advantages of FHA loan in Illinois